 After Cloud’s 11-yard run gave BC a 24-17 lead with six minutes left in the game, the Eagles held Zereoue to a 1-yard gain on fourth-and-2 at their 14.

 On the next series, Cloud, who finished with 24 carries, ran on all five plays, covering 87 yards and capped by his 66-yard score that made it 31-17.

 Marc Bulger’s second touchdown pass of the game to Shawn Foreman, a 38-yarder, cut the lead to 31-24.
 And West Virginia had an excellent opportunity to tie it when David Richardson recovered the kickoff at the BC 15 with 3:50 to go before an Eagles player touched it.

 But the defense held again with two sacks, an incompletion and a fourth-down interception by Markell Blount.

-After West Virginia’s opening 53-yard march led to Jay Taylor’s 36-yard field goal, the Mountaineers managed just five first downs and 115 yards on their next eight possessions.
+After West Virginia’s opening 53-yard march led to Jay Taylor’s 36-yard field goal, the Mountaineers managed just five first downs and 115 yards on the next eight possessions.